 Do not use sentinel values that could be confused with real data values to indicate that a value is missing.

-Missing Values in Pandas
+Missing Values in Python

 The array with None value is represented internally as an array of Python objects.
 Operating on objects is slower than on basic data types such as integers.
 Having missing values in non-floating-point columns thus incurs some drag on performance.